 A car bomb exploded in a crowded market in the north-western city of Peshawar, killing at least 90 people, as US Secretary of State Hillary Clinton began a three-day visit to Pakistan to discuss the worsening security situation in the country.

 A car bomb ripped through a busy marketplace in Pakistan’s north-western city of Peshawar, killing dozens of people.
-The attack came hours after US Secretary of State Hillary Clinton had landed in the Pakistani capital of Islamabad in a bid to strengthen bi-lateral relations.
+The attack came hours after US Secretary of State Hillary Clinton had landed in the Pakistani capital of Islamabad in a bid to strengthen bi-lateral relations.it

 The blast, the deadliest to hit Pakistan this year, went off in the crowded Peepal Mandi market street killing at least 90 people and injuring another 200.